 Note that in order to view the topic list, you must first select the ESC Event for which you submit your abstract (first field of the page).

-The runners up of the YIA competition will get:
+The runners up of the YIA competition will receive:

 You may use this field to enter the name of the affiliation for your research or the name of an investigating team.
 Do not use this field to list individual authors.Affiliation/Investigating team will not be listed in the authors index of the Scientific Programme but will appear in publications.

-All sources of financial support (including governmental grants) for this research should be listed under this heading.
+All sources of financial support (including governmental grants) for this research must be filled under this heading, and not in the abstract text.
 All grant funding agency abbreviations should be spelled out.
-This information will be published.
+This information will be published on the abstract itself.

 Your abstract must list at least 1 author in order to be submitted.

-Please note that the first author should be the abstract Presenter by default.
-Nevertheless, it can be modified through the agreement form online available in November 2018.
+Authors list: Please note that the first author should be the abstract Presenter by default.
+Nevertheless, it can be modified through the agreement form online available in January 2021.
 In all cases, the Presenter must be part of the authors list included in the submitted abstract and be able to explain his/her role in the research during presentation.
 You may enter up to 15 authors in the authors list including the Presenter.
-The names of authors will be published as listed on the submission form.

 If you have more than 15 authors, you can use the “On behalf of” field (see above) to enter the name of an investigating team/study group.